-Cardholders can activate Q2 categories as of June 15.
+Cardholders can activate Q4 categories as of Sept.15.

 In this guide, we'll go over the new earning categories in greater detail.
 We’ll also analyze Chase’s past categories, to see which types of merchants may show up in the future.

-Chase Bank maintains a cash back calendar for Chase Freedom® cardholders to inform users when and where they can earn 5% cash back using their card in each quarter.
-You Earn 5% cash back on up to $1,500 in combined purchases in bonus categories each quarter you activate.
-Enjoy new 5% categories every 3 months.
-Unlimited 1% cash back on all other purchases.
+Chase Bank maintains a cashback calendar for Chase Freedom Flex℠ cardholders to inform users when and where they can earn 5% cash back using their card in each quarter.
+You Earn 5% cash back on eligible purchases in rotating categories, 5% on travel purchased through Chase, 3% on dining and drugstores, and 1% on all other purchases.